anxhukumar/Mini--practice-projects/README.md

 If you're looking for my professional work and serious projects, please check out my other repositories.
 This one is just for fun!

 ---
-*Remember: Perfect is the enemy of good.
-Sometimes you just need to play around and have fun with code!* 🎈
+*Remember: I believe perfection is the enemy of learning, sometimes you just need to play around and have fun with code!* 🎈